winged/chirp/README.rst

 Clang-format
 ------------

 We enforce a specific format using clang-format.
-To format all the code do:
+To format all the code do in the build folder:

 .. code-block:: bash